 An industry event, delivered in collaboration between the Soil Wealth ICP project and VegNET Tasmania, brought growers and industry together for a full day of practical discussion with Joel Williams from Integrated Soils, as part of VegNET Tasmania’s Growing Regeneratively program.
 Topics spanned soil health, nutrient management, biological inputs, and how production systems can be redesigned for long-term resilience.

 The day was framed around a simple but powerful idea: it’s not always about putting more on, but getting more out of what you already have.
 Joel introduced the ESR approach (Efficiency, Substitution and Redesign), as a practical progression for growers looking to improve how their systems perform over time.
+Key takeaways from the day are outlined below.

 Efficiency